 Discrimination and 504 Plans

-Officials can frustrate students in the way they carry out the plan.
-To receive a plan a student must have medical proof of a physical or mental impairment that substantially limits a major life activity (attending classes counts as such an activity).
+Officials can frustrate students in the way they carry out accommodations.
+To receive a 504 plan a student must have medical proof of a physical or mental impairment that substantially limits a major life activity (attending classes counts as such an activity).
 But even with such a plan in place, officials often fail to follow it.
-For example, a student whose disability prevents him from getting to school early enough may have in his plan the accommodation, as long as he does the work, to arrive to class late.
+For example, a student whose disability prevents him from getting to school early enough may have in his plan the accommodation to arrive to class late (as long as he does the work).
 Such an adjustment normally provokes resistance from teachers and instructors.
-Consequently they wrongly mark the student absent and threaten to withhold credit.
+They may mark the student absent and threaten to withhold credit.
 In situations like this a lawyer for students’ rights often must advise the student or his family to be prepared to fight administrators to have the accommodation enforced as written.

 Accommodations must give a disabled child the chance to get an education just as thorough as any other student’s.
 When they don’t, Greg Smith may advise clients to pursue their rights in federal court.

 They also have the right to sue when officials discriminate, or allow others to discriminate, against a student simply for their disability.
 Mr. Smith has represented families in claims against their child’s district for violence or ridicule directed against the disability.

 If you believe your child’s school or your college violated their constitutional student rights, call an experienced students’ rights attorney for an assessment of your case.

 As a lawyer for students’ rights Greg Smith advises clients that due process means officials at schools and colleges must publish in the handbook the procedures they will follow when they seek to impose discipline.
 Students have a right to rely on fair application of those procedures.
 When officials fail to follow procedure in imposing discipline, investigating sexual harassment or administering academic programs, they violate students’ Fourteenth Amendment right to due process.